Examples for .NET

 A single-page application where all the main features of TrueConf Mobile SDK are implemented:

-Initialization and server connection (
+Initialization and connection to the server.

-Call a user by their TrueConf ID (
+Call another user by their TrueConf ID.

 Processing events: